 It is important to distinguish between bullying and a fall out with friends.
 Bullying is a term that is often used inappropriately to describe a minor fall out.
-Pupils are taught through the schools Health and Wellbeing provision to distinguish between acts of bullying and minor incidents.
+The children are taught through Personal, Social, Emotional/ SEAL sessions and activities like Circle Time to distinguish between acts of bullying and minor incidents.